 For adult dogs, you’ll generally need to do more of a desensitization and counterconditioning protocol.
 Don’t worry about those big words, we’ll get there!

-These are the things that “set a dog off.”
+Triggers are objects, people, or situations that “set a dog off.”
 Think of it as the tripwire that makes your dog behave aggressively or fearfully.

 Common examples include men in hats, thunderstorms, or other dogs.